INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 opposite, in medicine, errors can kill.

-What is done with a prediction also matters, in particular it can tell us if a false detection or a miss is less coslty.
+What is done with a prediction also matters, in particular it can tell us if a false detection or a miss is less costly.
 For instance, when detecting brain tumors, if the patient is sent to surgery given a detection, false detections are very dangerous.
 On the opposite, if the patent is a given an MR scan to confirm the prediction, misses should